Experimental study of the magnetic field distribution and shape of domains near the surface of type-I superconductors in the intermediate state: EXPERIMENTAL RESULTS

+From Figs.\,4 and 5 we see that (i) the initial asymmetry $A_{\rm LR}\neq 0$ in both cases.
+This indicates that regions/domains with $B=0$, are present inside (Fig.\,5) as well as \textit{in the current-free space outside} the sample (Fig.\,4); and (ii) the $B$-spectra (shown in Figs.\,4b and 5b) are fairly close to the Gaussian field distribution.
+The latter justifies the use of Eqs.\,(2) and (3) to fit the measured spectra.

-Fig.\,5 shows data for $B$ vs $H$ obtained at fixed distances $z$ below (Fig.\,5a, $z<0$) and above (Fig.\,5b, $z>0$) the surface for the In-A film.
-The muon energies at the "inside" measurements were 5, 16 and 24 keV; corresponding average depths of the implanted muons were 27, 75 and 115 nm, respectively.
+Fig.\,6 shows data for $B$ vs $H_0$ obtained at fixed distances $z$ beneath (Fig.\,6a, $z<0$) and above (Fig.\,6b, $z>0$) the surface for the In-A film.
+The muon energies at the "inside" measurements were 5, 16 and 24 keV, corresponding to average depths of 27, 75 and 115 nm, respectively.
 Measurements at positive $z$ were conducted using four N$_2$ layers with thickness 250, 375, 500 and 1000 nm; distances from the sample surface were 80, 200, 330 and 830 nm, respectively.
-For clarity, in Fig.\,6 the data shown in Fig.\,5 are presented with shifted vertical axis.
+For clarity, in Fig.\,7 the data shown in Fig.\,6 are presented with shifted vertical axis.

-The spectra with 1-$\mu$m thick N$_2$ layer were measured both at increasing field after cooling the sample at $H$ = 0 and at decreasing field starting from the normal state.
-Data points for $B$ obtained from these spectra are shown in Figs.\,5b and 6b as green solid squares for increasing $H$ and as green stars for decreasing field.
-As one can see, (a) the data obtained are well reversible and (b) there is a deep supercooling at decreasing field.
+The spectra with 1-$\mu$m thick N$_2$ layer ($z=$ +830 nm) were measured both at increasing field after cooling the sample in zero applied field and at decreasing field starting from the normal state, \textit{i.e.} with the sample cooled in a field $H>H_c$.
+The data points for $B$ obtained from these spectra are shown in Figs.\,6b and 7b as green solid squares for increasing $H$ and as green stars for decreasing field.
+As one can see, (a) the data obtained are well reversible and (b) there is a deep supercooling effect at decreasing field.
 These results confirm that the sample was essentially pinning-free in the field range studied.
-We note that similar supercooling, testifying that IS/NS transition is a phase transition of the first order, was reported in other studies of the IS performed with high purity samples, e.g. in measurements of electrical resistance \cite{Andrew}, magnetization \cite{MM,Desirant} and $\mu$SR spectra \cite{Egorov}.
+A similar supercooling effect, testifying that IS/NS transition is a phase transition of the first order, was reported in other studies of the IS performed with high purity samples, \textit{e.g.} in measurements of the electrical resistance \cite{Andrew}, magnetization \cite{MM,Desirant} and $\mu$SR spectra \cite{Egorov}.